Unseen Youth,

 GTY engages in international advocacy, research, data and testimony collection, and publication on Youth Combatants.
 It also develops and implements empowerment programs to help these youth become agents of peace and provides grants to support initiatives by or for Youth Combatants globally.
 The GTY aims to promote and ensure the recognition of their rights and empowerment, enabling each individual to realize their potential as a peacebuilder.

-*Yosuke Nagai and Erica Harper: 'Youth Associated with Non-State Armed Groups: Building an Evidence Base on Disengagement Pathways and Reintegration Challenges,' Research Brief, forthcoming publication, the Geneva Academy (2023).
+[1] Yosuke Nagai and Erica Harper, "Youth Associated with Non-State Armed Groups: Building an Evidence Base on Disengagement Pathways and Reintegration Challenges," Research Brief, the Geneva Academy of International Humanitarian Law and Human Rights, 2023.

 TASKFORCE MEMBERS

-The GTY comprises a diverse group of individuals from around the world.
-Our members include former members of non-state armed groups, as well as practitioners, researchers, and victims of terrorism and conflict.
+The GTY comprises a diverse group of individuals from around the world, including former members of non-state armed groups, practitioners, researchers, and victims of terrorism and conflict.

 This rich blend of backgrounds and experiences provides valuable perspectives and expertise, driving our efforts to address the needs and potential of youths affected by terrorism and armed conflicts.